Ashahab007/mil-11-m-58-career-code-job-portal/README.md

 26.0 But my requirement is show the job data that the applicant's applied (this is the bad method but we have to know)

-27.0 my requirement is created also recruiter link to add jobs form
+27.0 My requirement is recruiter can add job circular. so created also recruiter addjobs link to add jobs form.

 28.0 Now my requirement is show the job that i posted